 In pursuit of the District's mission of protecting the groundwater resources, the District may require adjustment of groundwater withdrawals in accordance with the Rules, including 5 year reviews, and Management Plan.
-To achieve this purpose, the District may, at the Board's discretion after notice and hearing, amend or revoke any permit for non-compliance, or reduce the production authorized by permit for the purpose of protecting the aquifer and groundwater availability.
+To achieve this purpose, the District may, at the Board's discretion after notice and hearing, amend or revoke any permit for non-compliance, or reduce the production authorized by permit for the purpose of protecting the aquifergroundwater resources, property rights, existing wells, and achieving management goals and protecting groundwater availability.
 The determination to seek the amendment of a permit will be based on aquifer conditions observed by the District as stated in the District's rules.
-The determination to seek revocation of a permit will be based on compliance and non-compliance with the District's rules and regulations.
+The determination to seek revocation of a permit will be based on compliance and non- compliance with the District's rules and regulationsand-spatial and temporal changes in hydrogeological conditions.
 The District will enforce the terms and conditions of permits and the rules of the District, as necessary, by fine and enjoining the permit holder in a court of competent jurisdiction as provided for in Texas Water Code (TWC) Ch.
 36.102.